boundring/WGUcapstoneGDELT/README.md

 ---

 Hi there.
-I needed to create a simplified pipeline for GDELT news media analysis as part of my capstone project for a degree in Data Management/Analytics with Western Governors University.
+I made a simplified pipeline for GDELT news media analysis as part of my capstone project for a degree in Data Management/Analytics with Western Governors University.
 So, given a lot of time and effort, I'd like to provide the scripted tools I needed to develop for that pipeline for public use.
 Here's hoping other students or individuals will find some use in the cluttered, often needlessly detailed commentary provided in each script's documentation of key functions and processes in acquisition, preprocessing, storage, querying, and simple EDA on GDELT records for Events/Mentions and GKG--notably excepting GKG's GCAM measures, which were considered outside the scope of the project.

 ---